SCECcode/bbp/README.md

 are listed in the [Credits.md](CREDITS.md) file in this repository.

 ## License
-The UCVM software is distributed under the BSD 3-Clause open-source license.
+The SCEC-developed portions of the Broadband platform software is distributed under the BSD 3-Clause open-source license.
 Please see the [LICENSE.txt](LICENSE.txt) file for more information.
+Individual models codes may be offered under their own open-source software licenses.